Central Monitoring System

 The Central Monitoring System, abbreviated to CMS, is a centralized telephone interception provisioning system installed by the Centre for Development of Telematics (C-DOT), an Indian Government owned telecommunications technology development centre, and operated by Telecom Enforcement Resource and Monitoring (TERM) Cells.
-The CMC system is going to be set up in each major state collocated with the TERM Cells.
+The CMC system is set up in each major state collocated with the TERM Cells.
 Telecom operators in India are required by law to give access to their networks to law enforcement agencies.